Display rollup progress or totals in Azure Boards

 Rollup columns allow you to view progress bars or totals of numeric fields or descendant items within a hierarchy.
 Descendant items correspond to all child items within the hierarchy.
 You can add one or more rollup columns to a product or portfolio backlog.
 For information on linking work items in a hierarchy, see Linking, traceability, and managing dependencies, Parent-child work item links.

 For example, here we show Progress by Work Items which displays progress bars for ascendant work items based on the percentage of descendant items that have been closed.
-Descendant items for Epics includes all child Features and their child or grand-child work items.
-Descendant items for Features includes all child User Stories and their child work items.
+Descendant items for Epics include all child Features and their child or grand-child work items.
+Descendant items for Features include all child User Stories and their child work items.

-Rollup data supports progress or counts within a project.
+Rollup data supports progress bars, counts of work items, or sums of numeric fields within a project.
 Child items that link to a different project aren't counted within the parent rollup calculations.
+Also, links to test cases or test artifacts are also not included in rollup calculation.
+These items are linked using a test-specific link types.

 Rollup and hierarchical work items

-The default set of backlog work items which support a natural hierarchical grouping varies depending on the process chosen for your project.
+The default set of backlog work items that supports a natural hierarchical grouping varies depending on the process chosen for your project.
 The easiest way to group work items into a hierarchy is by mapping them, or adding them to the parent item on a Kanban board.
 To learn more, see Organize your backlog, map child work items to parents and Kanban board features and epics.

 Open a product or portfolio backlog

-Each user can set their own column options which persist for each backlog across the user's sessions.
+Each user can set their own column options that persist for each backlog across the user's sessions.

 Open a product or portfolio backlog.
 Optionally, enable Show parents from your view options.
-Note that even if child items aren't listed, rollup for them displays.
+Even if child items aren't listed, rollup for them displays.

 Consider opening a portfolio backlog and choose to view In Progress Items and Completed Child Items.
 That way, you can check the State value of items against the rollup value.